khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 **Expanding elements:** Utilize elements such as [accordions](/components/accordion), [tooltips](/components/tooltip), or other expanding non-modal patterns to convey your information.

-**Toasts:** Present your message within a [toast](/components/toasts); a brief, auto-expiring element for the user to consume while staying focused on their task.
+**Toast:** Present your message within a [toast](/components/toast); a brief, auto-expiring element for the user to consume while staying focused on their task.

 **New page:** Take the user to a different page so that the interaction may be isolated without losing access to core navigational elements within the application.